JustusHenseler/JustusHenseler/README.md

 - Yield Curve forecasting, factor models and diffusion indexes
 - Functional Data Analysis

 I recently graduated with a M.Sc. in Economics from the University of Cologne with a strong focus on statistics & econometrics.
-Currently I'm enrolled in an undergraduate Mathematics program to prepare for a PhD in Quantitative Finance.
-I’m also currently working as a Data Science Intern at Capetec GmbH.
+I’m currently working as a Data Science Intern at Capetec GmbH.